devops-den/emqx-kafka-mongo-messaging-app/README.md

 Second Kafka producer message
 ```

-As soon as you hit the consumer command, it started reading the buffered messages.
+The consumer client can be stopped at any moment by using Ctrl-C. It began reading the buffered messages as soon as you hit the consumer command.

-You can stop the consumer client with Ctrl-C at any time.

-Feel free to have hands-on: for example, switch back to your producer terminal (previous step) to write additional events, and see how the events immediately show up in your consumer terminal.

-Because events are durably stored in Kafka, they can be read as many times and by as many consumers as you want.
-You can easily verify this by opening yet another terminal session and re-running the previous command again.
+Feel free to get hands-on: for instance, write more events by switching back to your producer terminal (previous step), and observe how the events appear instantly in your consumer terminal.
+Events in Kafka are durably stored, so you can read them as many times as you would like by opening another terminal session and repeating the previous command.

-> **_NOTE:_** In a time sensitive applications, its very curial step to maintain consistency with data and avoiding redundent records.
-There is an option in the kakfa to specify the position to read the messages from.
+> **_NOTE:_** An option in the kakfa to select the location to read the messages from makes it very important to ensure consistency with data and avoid redundant records in time-sensitive applications.
 >    ```
 >    --offset earlier/latest
 >    ```

->    If you don't specify this flag, by default would be latest.
-This mean, it will read only the messages with latest offset value.
-The other option is earliest, means kafka reads the messages from the offset where it reads last time.
+>    The default value for this flag is latest, which implies that Kafka will read only messages with the most recent offset value if you do not specify it.
+The alternative is earliest, which indicates that Kafka will read messages from the offset where it read the most recent message.

->    For example, If we assume 0 1 2 3 4 5 are the producer messages and assume kafka red and processed 0 1 2.
-Later due to some glitch, kafka service was restarted.
-In case of "latest", its will wait for new messages to come. so it will skip 3 4 5 messages. where as in case of "earliest", it will start reading from 3 4 5 and then latest.
+>    For instance, if we assume 0 1 2 and 3 4 5 are the producer messages and assume kafka red and processed 0 1 2.
+Later, due to some glitch, kafka service was restarted.
+In case of "latest," it will wait for new messages to come in and skip 3 4 5 messages; in case of "earliest," it will start reading from 3 4 5 and then latest

->    when the application expecting the real time data and if earlier option being used, then there is a possibility that the application might receive old entries incase any lag in the kafka.
+>    In the event that there is a lag in the kafka, the application may receive outdated entries if it is expecting real-time data and is using the earlier option.

-So far, we have seen how to setup kafka and processing message via command line interface.
-Now its to send and received kafka messages via python programing language.
+Thus far, we have examined how to set up Kafka and handle messages using the CLI.
+The next step involves sending and receiving Kafka messages using the Python programming language.

 ### Step 6: Kafka producer python module